 Germans go one step further with the pork concept.
 There, marzipan pigs known as Glücksschwein (lucky pigs) are given at New Year's to bring good luck in the coming year.

 Cooked greens resemble folded paper money (or "greenbacks," which is slang for money) and some believe that eating them will bring good fortune in the coming year.
 In the Southeastern United States, for example, braised collard greens are a traditional part of a New Year's Day meal.Continue to 5 of 6 below.

 Gold-Colored Foods (South America and Asia)

 In South America and Asia, people consume gold-colored foods to bring in good fortune in the new year.
 For example, Peruvians eat papa a la huancaína, which are yellow potatoes tinted with turmeric or saffron and boiled in a spicy, creamy sauce.
 Chinese families eat oranges and, in the Southern United States, people eat golden cornbread.
 Golden lentils are another popular New Year's dish around the world.

 Hoppin' John (American Southeast)

-In the American Southeast, people eat black eyed peas mixed with rice and bell peppers on New Year's Day.
-This dish is known as Hoppin' John, but when eaten on the day after New Year's Day, it's called Skippin' Jenny.
-The black eyed peas symbolize luck and prosperity because they resemble coins and there are many of them.
-Southerners believe that it's important to eat lots of black eyed peas for luck for the new year!
+In the American Southeast, people eat black-eyed peas mixed with rice and bell peppers on New Year's Day.
+This dish is known as Hoppin' John when eaten on January 1.
+If eaten on January 2, it's called Skippin' Jenny and is thought to bring even more luck because stretching out the meal for two days is especially frugal.
+The black-eyed peas symbolize luck and prosperity because they resemble coins and there are many of them.
+Southerners believe that it's important to eat many black-eyed peas for good luck in the new year.